-Students enrolling in Internet courses should have a reliable computer, word processing software, e-mail skills, and access to reliable Internet.
+Students enrolling in online courses should have a reliable computer, word processing software, e-mail skills, and access to reliable Internet.
+Cell phones or tablets may not be sufficient for online courses.
 Laptop computers and Wifi devices are available for check out in the Learning Success Center.
 For further information, contact the Learning Success Center.